Bound state solutions with a linear combination of Yukawa plus four-parameter diatomic potentials using path integral approach: Thermodynamic properties: Path integral formalism and energy spectrum

+The validity of this approximation goes only for $q\geq 1$ (for more detail see Refs. \cite{Sadoun3}).
+Substituting inside the Hamiltonian (\ref{a.4}) gives the new form:

-presents a strong singularity at $r_{0}=\frac{1}{2\alpha }\ln q.$ We then distinguish two regions defined by the intervals $\left] 0,r_{0}\right[ $ and $\left] r_{0},+\infty \right[ .$ In the first region, the system describes a particle confined within a sphere of radius $r=r_{0}$ under the influence of potential (\ref{a.1}).
-This problem is not of great physical interest and moreover, an analytical solution is impossible.
-We are therefore interested in the case where $r\in \left] r_{0},+\infty \right[ .$ In this region of space, the potential (\ref{a.1}) has a strong singularity at $r_{0}$ and to obtain a stable discrete form of the path integral, we introduce a regulating function and write the expression (\ref{a.3}) as a path integral
+In present form the above Hamiltonian present a strong singularity at $r_{0}=\frac{1}{2\alpha }\ln q$, which gives rise to two different regions $] 0,r_{0}[ $ and $] r_{0},+\infty [ $.
+The first region is not of great physical interest since it describes a particle confined within a sphere of radius $r_0$; an analytical solution in this case is impossible.
+Our interest lies in the second region, where we write the expression (\ref{a.3}) as a path integral